wren-lang/wren/doc/site/syntax.markdown

     :::dart
-    break class else false for foreign if import in is new null return static super this true var while
+    break class else false for foreign if import in is new null return static super this true typeof var while

 ## Identifiers